mdegans/genpasswords/README.md

 * `kind` is either `base64` or `hex`. base64 is a better choice for passwords

 Any blank lines or lines starting with `#` are ignored.

+## A note on word passwords

+Word passwords will be picked from `/usr/share/dict/words` by default, which may contain offensive words depending on the dictionary.
+Supply a `--bad-words` file to disallow certain words or a `--words` file to use an alternative dictionary.